-- A. Increase in the number of residential dwelling units. - B. Increase in the number of stories or floor area amount of non-residential square footage. - C. Significant decrease in the amount of open space or-and the open space is in the same general change in location. - D. Major Significant change in the location of traffic routes. roadways or other transportation improvements.
+- A. Increase in the number of residential dwelling units. - B. Increase in the amount of non-residential square footage. - C. Significant decrease in the amount of open space or change in location.

+D. Significant change in the location of roadways or other transportation improvements.